t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Challenges listed in {{sec-dis-auth}} may be applicable to IoT end devices management as well.

-### Data Management {#sec-data}
+### Data Management and Analytics {#sec-data}

 Data storage and processing at the edge is a major aspect of IoT edge computing, directly addressing high-level IoT challenges listed in {{sec-challenges}}.
 Data analysis such as performed in AI/ML tasks performed at the edge may benefit from specialized hardware support on computing nodes.

 Related challenges include:

 * Addressing concerns on resource usage, security, and privacy when sharing, processing, discovering, or managing data.
-For example by presenting data in views composed of an aggregation of related data {{Zhang}}; protecting data communication between authenticated peers {{Basudan}}; classifying data (e.g., in terms of privacy, importance, validity, etc.); compressing and encrypting data (e.g., using bloom filters and homomorphic encryption to enable processing directly encrypted data {{Stanciu}}).
+For example by presenting data in views composed of an aggregation of related data {{Zhang}}; protecting data communication between authenticated peers {{Basudan}}; classifying data (e.g., in terms of privacy, importance, validity, etc.); compressing and encrypting data, e.g., using homomorphic encryption to directly process encrypted data {{Stanciu}}.
 * Other concerns on edge data discovery (e.g., streaming data, metadata, events) include siloization and lack of standard in edge environments that can be dynamic (e.g. vehicular networks) and heterogeneous {{I-D.mcbride-edge-data-discovery-overview}}
 * Data-driven programming models {{Renart}}, e.g. event-based, including handling of naming and data abstractions
 * Addressing concerns such as limited resources, privacy, dynamic and heterogeneous environment, to deploy machine learning at the edge.
 For example, making machine learning more lightweight and distributed, supporting shorter training time and simplified models, and supporting models that can be compressed for efficient communication {{Murshed}}